What's Green About a Greenhouse?

 of sunlight they receive.
 This process uses light as the fuel to process and

-a sustenance sense but photosynthesis is necessary for the plants to grow and
+in a sustenance sense but photosynthesis is necessary for the plants to grow

-reproduce.
-But is using a greenhouse more beneficial than simply planting the
+and reproduce.
+But is using a greenhouse more beneficial than simply

-material in the garden, and does a greenhouse help in growing plants?
+planting the material in the garden, and does a greenhouse help in growing

 The construction of a greenhouse is usually made up of materials for the

-up of a series of light waves, some are visible and others are invisible, like
+made up of a series of light waves, some are visible and others are

-ultraviolet and infrared light.
-Elements such as glass and some kinds of
+invisible, like ultraviolet and infrared light.
+Elements such as glass and

-plastic allow these light waves to penetrate into the greenhouse, but only
+some kinds of plastic allow these light waves to penetrate into the

 One of those invisible wavelengths, infrared light, we experience as heat,